Superfluid $^4$He as a rigorous test bench for different damping models in nanoelectromechanical resonators: Conclusions

 We have measured the damping and frequency shift of three NEMS resonators in vacuum and in superfluid $^4$He at temperatures from \SI{20}{\milli \kelvin} to \SI{4}{\kelvin}.
 Our measurements span over four orders of magnitude in damping, enabling rigorous test on the existing models describing device-intrinsic damping and device-fluid interactions.

 The dominant device-intrinsic damping mechanism in our devices is TTLS damping.
 Beyond nanoelectromechanical resonators, TTLS affect noise, dissipation, and decoherence in a wide range of quantum-limited measurements, e.g. in qubits and optomechanical systems.
-Immersing mechanical resonators in superfluid $^4$He gave us the possibility to study TTLS damping in a unique setting, where the frequency of the mechanical mode could be reduced in situ by up to about 50\% without adding extra dissipation.
-We find that the TTLS damping is enhanced when the devices are immersed in the fluid, partly due to change in phonon dispersion relation via the added mass from the fluid, and partly due to changes in the parameters $P_0$ and $\gamma$ describing the tunneling states.
-In future, systematic studies on the parameters $P_0$, $\gamma$ and TTLS relaxation rate as a function of device frequency could be done by measurements at various fluid densities, which allows further tuning of the frequency of the devices by up to 7\%.
+Immersing mechanical resonators in superfluid $^4$He gave us the possibility to study TTLS damping in a setting, where the frequency of the mechanical mode could be reduced in situ by up to about 50\% via mass enhancement from the fluid without adding extra dissipation.
+We find that the damping rate due to TTLS scales approximately as $\Delta f \propto f_0$, while scaling $\Delta f \propto 1/m \propto f_0^2$ is expected from mass loading only.
+Thus, intrinsic drag due to TTLS is increased in the fluid.
+We attribute the increased damping to a TTLS-phonon coupling parameter $\gamma_1$ taken at the device frequency $f_0$, and scaling approximately as $\gamma_1 \propto f_0 ^{-1/2}$.
+In future, systematic studies on the parameter $\gamma_1$ as a function of device frequency could be done by measurements at various fluid densities, which allows further tuning of the frequency of the devices by up to 7\%.

 Another important damping mechanism in our devices is magnetomotive damping.
-We find that the magnetomotive damping in our devices is independent of the frequency in the frequency range \SIrange{30}{400}{\kilo \hertz}.
+We find that magnetomotive damping is independent of frequency in the frequency range \SIrange{30}{400}{\kilo \hertz}, and the corresponding damping rate is inversely proportional to the effective mass of the resonator.
 In addition, changing the frequency allowed us to study the previously unidentified temperature-independent damping mechanism in our devices \cite{Kamppinen2022}, and we propose overdamped oscillations of the carrier chip as a possible explanation for the observed damping.